fbpx

 Registration Information

-Our next symposium will occur on Saturday, March 16, 2024.
+Our Silver Jubilee Celebration will occur on Saturday, March 15, 2025.
 This Symposium will be held at the Freemasons Cultural Center at the Masonic Village at Elizabethtown.

 This event is open to Freemasons (including Entered Apprentices and Fellowcrafts), their significant others, and their guests.